Editorial ranking 456 parks ranked

 Florida

-Why it ranks: Built for water people: divers, snorkelers, kayakers, sailors, and anglers will find serious depth here.
+Why it ranks: Divers, snorkelers, kayakers, anglers, and boaters will get full value here.

 NPS PhotoNational Recreation Area